About the association

 Rauland Hyttevelforening is not only the largest cabin association in Vinje, it also has a long and rich tradition in that it was established as early as 1983.

-Rauland hyttevelforening was founded in 1983 and is with its over 800 members, the largest cottage association in Telemark.
+Rauland cabin welfare association was founded in 1983 and has around 950 members. members the largest cabin welfare association in Telemark.
 Our field of activity extends from Raulandsfjell in the west to Bossnuten in the east.
-The board of the cottage association consists of six permanent members.
+The board of the cabin welfare association consists of six permanent members.
 The board is elected at the annual meeting for two years at a time.

 Great development